Many people think clouds are only important for landscape photos, but this isn’t true. Clouds can effectively shape the mood of many kinds of photos.

-Pay Attention to the Weather Forecast
+2. Pay Attention to the Weather Forecast

-So if you were waiting for storm clouds to approach an area you have in mind, then you’ll know when to prepare.
+If you’re waiting for storm clouds to approach an area you have in mind, you’ll know when to prepare.
+And if your location has a weather radar you can access online, take advantage of it.

-If your location has a weather radar you can access online, take advantage of it.
-This shows real-time results in a more concentrated area.
+Weather radar shows real-time results in a more concentrated area.
 And it’s more accurate than the ones you see on national TV.

 The radar map shows you where the clouds are and where they may be headed.
 In most cases, it has a scale that indicates the severity of the weather.